clementpeihengtan/clement-tph/gallery.md

 permalink: /gallery/
 ---

 When I take my time off from being a programmer, I try to be a good photo editor.
-I usually use photoshop to edit picture and create some logo.
+I usually use photoshop to edit and design picture.
 Hope you guys enjoy it.